Home » Bread and Rolls » Easy Flour Tortillas From Scratch

 • Pour in warm water and stir to combine.
 Knead briefly with well-floured hands until the mixture comes together into a craggy dough.

-Either way, to proceed..
+Either way, to proceed:

-• Whether you used a stand mixer or your hands, transfer dough at this point from the mixing bowl to a well-floured work surface.
+• Whether you used an electric mixer or your hands, transfer dough at this point from the mixing bowl to a well-floured work surface.
 Divide into 16 roughly equal portions.
 Roll each portion into a ball and flatten slightly with the palm of your hand.
-Cover flattened balls of dough with a clean kitchen towel, and allow to rest for at least 15 minutes and up to an hour.
+Cover flattened balls of dough with a clean kitchen towel.
+Allow to rest for at least 15 minutes and up to an hour.

 • When ready to cook, warm a large cast-iron or heavy-bottomed skillet over medium-high heat.

 • Keeping the work surface and rolling pin lightly floured, roll each dough ball into a circle about 6” in diameter.
-(Try not to stack the rolled tortillas on top of one another – this makes it more difficult to transfer them to the pan.
+(Try not to stack the rolled tortillas on top of one another: this makes it more difficult to transfer them to the pan.
 If you need additional staging area, a lightly floured sheet of parchment paper works well.)

-• Transfer tortillas one at a time into the hot skillet.
+• Transfer tortillas one at a time into the hot, dry skillet.
 Cook for about 1 minute, until small bubbles form on the top and brown spots form on the bottom surface.
 (If it takes much longer than a minute to see golden brown spots on the underside, increase the heat slightly.
 If instead the tortilla browns too much or too quickly, reduce the heat.)
-Flip and cook the other side for about 30 seconds.
+Flip and cook the other side for 30-45 seconds.

-• Remove from the pan and stack cooked tortillas loosely wrapped in a clean kitchen towel.
+• Remove from the pan and proceed with the next tortilla.
+Stack cooked tortillas loosely wrapped in a clean kitchen towel.
 (This will keep them soft, pliable, and warm.)

 Last step!Please leave a review and rating letting us know how you liked the recipe.
 This helps my small business thrive and continue providing free recipes and high-quality content for you.